WuTheFWasThat/vimflowy/PLUGINS.md

 #### helpers
 ```
-    api.panic(message):  Report a fatal problem in the plugin
+    async api.panic(message):  Report a fatal problem in the plugin
       Shows a message to the user, then unloads and disables the plugin.
     api.logger:  Log message from your plugin using methods on this object
       Call one of: api.logger.debug, api.logger.info, api.logger.warn, api.logger.error, api.logger.fatal